zackdraws/zackdraws.github.io/README.md

 title: Portfolio Site
-# Portfolio Work, HTML, Styles.css and JS which together make a portfolio website.
+# Portfolio Work,
+HTML, Styles.css and JS which together make a portfolio website.
+# Introduction:
-# Introduction: This was a personal project to make a site of my work and learn a little on how to code.
+This was a personal project to make a site of my work and learn a little on how to code.
 The index.html is the homepage.
 The Styles.css has all of the settings for how the html is displayed.

-## - Index.html is the first page that you visit when you visit the site
+## - Index.html
+This is the first page that you visit when you visit the site

 	- Index page opens to four previews of the rest of the website to pick from